 The influence of “Song of Myself” on American poetry is incalculable.
 The poet insists that “every atom belonging to me as good belongs to you”—words that have inspired countless poets to map new worlds.
 Indeed it is hard to imagine William Carlos Williams discovering “the pure products of America,” Theodore Roethke undertaking “the long journey out of the self,” or Allen Ginsburg writing “Howl” absent Whitman, not to mention the work of contemporary poets like C. K. Williams and Pattiann Rogers.
 We all live under the gaze of that pioneer who counsels us, in the final lines of “Song of Myself,” to look for him under our boot-soles.

 A word about Whitman’s prosody: the movement from iambic pentameter in the first line to cadenced free verse in the manner of the Psalms signals his departure from traditional English versification, propelling him from the known into the unknown.
 He is ever traveling toward the future, from a spear of grass to the farthest star and back again, and for this journey he will need a more versatile music than he could muster in blank verse.
 The line that he discovered, which could accommodate an extraordinary range of subject, diction, tone, imagery, and ideas: “Nature without check with original energy.”
 This energy fuels his song.

 "I celebrate myself"—this was the first line of the first published version of "Song of Myself," to which Whitman later added the clause, "and sing myself."
 How does this addition change your understanding of the poem?
 Why do you think Whitman made such a change?

-Join a global online discussion of this and other questions about 'Song of Myself' and Walt Whitman, as part of the University of Iowa's Whitman MOOC (Massive Open On-line Course) Every Atom: Walt Whitman's Song of Myself, taught February 17 - March 29, 2014.
+Check out the discussion of this and many other questions about 'Song of Myself' and Walt Whitman, as part of the University of Iowa's Whitman MOOC (Massive Open On-line Course) Every Atom: Walt Whitman's Song of Myself, taught February 17 - March 29, 2014.